grant-i/Project_4/README.md

 **Redraft**

 With additional time and feature engineering a more precise understanding of how the feature dynamics play a part in this data.
 This is just a glimpse of what can be done.
-For deeper insight, another notebook is being set up to play with feature engineering <here>.
+For deeper insight, another notebook is being set up to play with feature engineering [here](extended_/final_draft.ipynb).
 Stay tuned for updates.